 Keep communication channels open

-Engagement isn’t a one-time event; in order to encourage a strong working relationship with your stakeholders, you’ll need to communicate with them on the regular.
+Engagement isn’t a one-time event; in order to encourage a strong working relationship with your stakeholders, you’ll need to communicate with them on a regular basis.

 What ‘regular’ looks like, though, will vary from group to group.